Interprofessional Health Sciences Campus

 Admission to the School of Health and Medical Sciences is competitive.
 Admission decisions are holistic and based on multiple indicators of likely student success; it will not be possible to admit every student who meets minimum qualifications for any one criterion.
 Program needs and capacities are also factors in the admission decisions.

-For further information see the SHMS Academic Performance Standards Policy and Student Performance Review Committee (SPRC) Procedures document.
+For further information, see the Academic Performance Standards Policy of the School of Health and Medical Sciences (SHMS).

 Note to Students: The following listing represents those courses that are in the active rotation for each department, i.e., have been offered in the past five years.
 Some departments have additional courses offered more rarely but still available – to find the complete list of all official courses for a department, please use the “Course Catalogue Search” function in Self-Service Banner.